Azure/reliable-web-app-pattern-dotnet/demo.md

   > It will take a few minutes for the App Service to restart.
 When it restarts, the application will use the `Api:App:RetryDemo` configuration.
 You need to restart the App Service any time you update a configuration value unless you're using the [sentinal key](https://learn.microsoft.com/azure/azure-app-configuration/enable-dynamic-configuration-aspnet-core) approach.

-We recommend collecting telemetry for this test.
+We recommend observing telemetry for this test.
 We've configured Application Insights to collect telemetry.
 When the value of `Api:App:RetryDemo` is 1, the first request to the application API generates a 503 error.
 But the retry pattern sends a second request that is successful and generates a 200 response.
 We recommend using the Application Insights Live Metrics features to view the HTTP responses in near real-time.

 > App Insights can take up to a minute to aggregate the data it receives, and failed requests might not appear right away in the Failures view.

-To see the Retry Pattern in action you can click throughout the Relecloud website and should not see any impact to the user's ability to purchase a concert ticket.
+To see the Retry pattern in action you can click throughout the Relecloud website and should not see any impact to the user's ability to purchase a concert ticket.
 However, in App Insights you should see the 503 error happens for 50% of the requests sent to the Web API.

 For more information, see: